 Quantum computers operate in a fundamentally different way than conventional computers, which allows them to solve certain problems substantially faster than classical computers.
 Quantum computers store and process information encoded in quantum superpositions (the information is in multiple states simultaneously) and ‘entangled’ states, in which the information in different quantum bits is correlated in a way that is impossible in classical physics.
 It is anticipated that such computers will have a dramatic impact on the world once realised.

-Oxford is the home of the UK Quantum Technology Hub in Computing & Simulation, part of the national programme to develop quantum technologies.
-It brings together leading UK academic and industry partners to tackle key challenges and accelerate progress in quantum computing.
+The Quantum Computing via Integrated and Interconnected Implementations (QCI3) hub, part of the UK's national programme to develop quantum technologies, is the third successive hub to be led out of Oxford's Department of Physics.
+It follows on from the UK Quantum Computing and Simulation (QCS) hub and the Networked Quantum Information Technologies (NQIT) hub.
+QCI3 brings together leading UK academic and industry partners to tackle key challenges and accelerate progress in quantum computing.

 Theoretical quantum information